(If you’ve missed the beginning of The End, start with this link)

 “As a matter of fact, I don’t.”

-The water began to boil.
-Shane was happy to see her old friend, much less to learn the reason for her impromptu visit.
+The water started to boil.
+Shane was happy to see her old friend, let alone learn the reason for her impromptu visit.

 “You know very well that I don’t want to work for the Taulier anymore.
-That’s the very obvious reason he no longer has access to my encrypted line.”
+That’s the obvious reason why he no longer has access to my encrypted line.”

 “Yes, he knows that.
 He also asked me to remind you of Naples.”